 Dental Care for Newborns and Toddlers

-Dental problems can begin early, even before your baby's first teeth come in.
+Dental problems can begin early, even before your baby gets their first tooth.

 - Begin cleaning your baby's gums right away.

 - Use a soft infant toothbrush or cloth and water.